Preparing your child to sleep away from home

 Sleeping at home after child care

 Your child will probably have been quite active during a day at child care, and might be more tired than usual at the end of the day.
-Sometimes children sleep longer after they have been in care and might settle easily once back at home.
+Sometimes children sleep longer after they’ve been in care and might settle easily once back at home.

-If your child is overtired and difficult to settle, spend extra time helping your child slip back into your home routine.
+If your child is overtired and difficult to settle, try spending some extra time helping your child get back into your home routine.